By: Jeremy Neisser

 4. Can you run if you're overweight?

 As a widely known option, you can run if you're overweight – but it might not be as easy or enjoyable as it could be.
-If you're carrying a few extra pounds, running can put added strain on your joints and muscles, making it more difficult and less enjoyable.
+Depending on your fitness level and if you're carrying a few extra pounds, running can put added strain on your joints and muscles, making it more difficult and less enjoyable.
 If you're out of shape, start with just a few minutes at a time and build up your fitness gradually.

 If you are super excited to get started but feel like you might need some extra guidance, then you can sift through an array of 5k training plans here to see if any of the options are interesting and exciting to your individual needs and constraints.